 It’s easy as pie to get excited when you have charted down a financial plan and are taking baby steps towards goal achievement.
 One might look at all the assets and investments that one owns and feel good about the substantial total amount that it adds up to.

 However, in order to really know what or how much you ‘own’, you need to consider how much you ‘owe’.
 Calculating your net worth will grant you a headway into taking precautionary measures to avoid unwanted financial stress.

 How can we calculate our net worth?
 All you need to do is subtract your liabilities from your total assets!

 Net worth = (Total value of all assets) – (total liabilities)

 If the difference shows that your assets are more than your liabilities, then you will have a positive net worth.
-In an ideal scenario, as you keep on earning and saving you net worth should keep growing but taking into consideration that your liabilities are also not constant, net worth should be calculated many times in a financial year.
+In an ideal scenario, as you keep on earning and saving your net worth should keep growing but taking into consideration that your liabilities are also not constant, net worth should be calculated and monitored frequently in a financial year.

 Calculating your net worth is very simple mathematics.
-You can start by listing out all of your assets & liabilities like so:
+You can start by listing out all of your assets & liabilities like: